-The invention is described below with reference to drawted.
-In addition, the check images will be stored on a docu- 20 ings.
+The invention is described below with reference to drawings.
 These drawings illustrate certain details of specific embodiments that implement the systems and methods of the present invention.
 However, describing the invention with drawings should not be construed as imposing, on the invention, any limitations that may be present in the drawings.
 The present invention contemplates both methods and systems for remotely accepting a check for deposit and electronically processing the deposit without physically routing the physical paper copy of the check.
 The embodiments of the present invention may comprise a special purpose or general purpose computer including various computer hardware, the execution unit portion of which may also be known herein as a "processor."